leanprover-community/blog/posts/simp-made-simple.md

   - `Nat.reduceDvd` uses this when the expression is *not* of the form a | b` where `a`, `b` are explicit natural numbers.
   - `reduceIte` use this when the expression is *not* of the form `if h then a else b` where `h` is an expression that can be simplified to `True` or `False`
     (note that the simplification of `h` is handled by a different `simp` call).
-  Note that this only applies for the expression at hand: if this is a pre-procedure then the simproc may still end up being called on subexpressions.
+  This only applies for the expression at hand: if this is a pre-procedure then the simproc may still end up being called on subexpressions.
   For example, when calling `simp` on `if RiemannHypothesis then 0 else if 1 + 1 = 2 then 0 else 0`, the simproc `reduceIte` runs twice: once on the outer `if ... then ... else`, where it uses `continue`, and once on the inner `if ... then ... else`, which gets simplified to `0`.
 - `done` indicates that `simp` is done with a given expression.
   Recall from the first post the simproc `Nat.reduceDvd`.